mafreitas/regius/README.md

 ```
 NOTE:  if you use a different tag, you will need to change the tagged container name in the Snakefile.

+### Create workflow directories
-The workflow needs the following directories to run:
+Create directories that are needed for the workflow to run:
 ```
+mkdir work
+mkdir dbsearch
-mkdir work dbsearch results
+mkdir results
 ```

-The folder hierarch should now look like this:
+The folder hierarch should look like this:
 ```
 Snakefile <- workflow description cfg.py <- configuration options for tools